FreyYann/CTEPH_frontend/CompleteProject/Readme.md

   <li>The styling are seperated into components so it make it easy to modify if you want</li>
   <li>when changing the style while the server is going for the front end it does it auto-matically</li>
   <li>You should implement a route guard on the result route when their is no upload images</li>
+  <li>implement pre loading and cache images so it can show in .3s instead of .8s for 200 image</li>
 </ul>
 <br><br>
 <h4>Back End (React Folder)</h4>